 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 From the Neli programme all children make progress and reach the expected outcome at the end of the 20-week programme.
-Positive engagement from all children with the Voice 21 programme.
+Positive engagement from all children with the principles outlined in the Voice 21 programme.
 Improved attainment in reading, writing and maths among disadvantaged pupils.
 KS2 outcomes in 2024/25 show that all non-SEND disadvantaged pupils met their aspirational target.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: Maintaining the high-quality nurture provision for identified children Some children will be tracked using measuring what we value (SEMH Framework) qualitative data from pupil voice, pupil and parent surveys and teacher observations Maintain the high participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: Maintaining the high-quality nurture provision for identified children Some children will be tracked using measuring what we value (SEMH Framework) qualitative data from pupil voice, pupil and parent surveys and teacher observations Maintain the high participation in enrichment activities, particularly among disadvantaged pupils To ensure small step progress with children who are disadvantaged and have SEND Continue to support progress through high quality teaching, interventions proven to have impact and working with outside professionals Provision is adapted as needs change Responding to need by flexibly considering all resources (building, staffing, outside professionals) To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for disadvantaged pupils should be no more than the absence rate of non-disadvantaged pupils unless the children have reasonable documented grounds for absence.
+To develop life skills of children in Woodlands so that the children are comfortable, safe and Children make progress towards their individual EHCP outcomes included in the community Child develop their Communication, Inclusion, Independence, Social skills and Success (CISS) values that drive the curriculum are outside of the setting.
+The (CISS) values that are learnt outside of the setting are transferred into the setting and at home with families.